 Since accommodations cannot be applied retroactively, if a student chooses not to use an accommodation in a class, then that student will not be given the opportunity to retake exams or make-up assignments with the accommodation at a later date.

-What can I do to help my child succeed once they start classes at LCU?
+What can I do to help myself succeed once I start classes at LCU?

 The main thing that students struggle with at the beginning of their college experience is advocating for themselves.
 Students are expected to communicate when an accommodation isn’t working or when they need an accommodation.
-The best thing you can do to help your child succeed is have them start practicing these skills now.
-You may help them write an introductory e-mail to their future professors where they introduce themselves and share how their accommodations can help them learn.
+The best thing you can do to help yourself succeed is to start practicing these skills now.
+For example, write an introductory e-mail to your future professors where you introduce yourself and share how accommodations can help you learn.